docker/docs/storage/bind-mounts.md

 > Using bind mounts on a Windows host system
 >
-> Before using bind mounts on a Windows host system through Docker Desktop for Windows, make sure to [<u>enable File Sharing</u>](desktop/windows/#file-sharing).
-You may also want to take a look at the [<u>Volumes section</u>](desktop/windows/troubleshoot/#volumes) under Logs and troubleshooting to quickly identify other known issues.
+> Before using bind mounts on a Windows host system through Docker Desktop for Windows, make sure to [<u>enable File Sharing</u>](/desktop/settings/windows/#file-sharing).
+You may also want to take a look at the [<u>Volumes section</u>](/desktop/troubleshoot/topics/#volumes) under Troubleshoot topics to quickly identify other known issues.

 ![Bind mounts on the Docker host](images/types-of-mounts-bind.png)